AdaCore/gnatstudio/docs/users_guide/editing.rst

 Refactoring
 ===========

-GPS includes basic facilities for refactoring your code.
-Refactoring is the standard term used to describe manipulation of the source code that do not affect the behavior of the application, but help reorganize the source code to make it more readable, more extendable, ...
+GPS includes basic facilities to refactor your code.
+"Refactoring" is the term used to describe manipulation of source code that do not affect the behavior of the code but help reorganize it to make it more readable, more extendable, or make other types of improvements.

-Refactoring technics are generally things that programmers are used to do by hand, but which are faster and more secure to do automatically through a tool.
+Refactoring techniques are generally things that programmers have done by hand, but which can be done faster and more securely when done automatically through a tool.

-One of the basic recommendations when you refactor your code is to recompile and test your application very regularly, to make sure that each of the small modifications you made to it didn't break the behavior of your application.
+A basic recommendations when you refactor your code is to recompile and test your application regularly to make sure each of the small modifications you made didn't change the behavior of your application.
-This is particularly true with GPS, since it relies on the cross-references information that is generated by the compiler.
-If some of the source files have not been recompiled recently, GPS will print warning messages indicating that the renaming operation might be dangerous and/or only partial.
+This is particularly true with GPS, since it relies on the cross-references information generated by the compiler.
+If some source files have not been recompiled recently, GPS will print warning messages indicating that the operation might be dangerous and/or only performed partially.

-One of the reference books that was used in the choice of refactoring methods to implement is "Refactoring", by Martin Fowler (Addison Wesley).
+One of the reference books used in the choice of refactoring methods for GPS to implement is "Refactoring", by Martin Fowler (Addison Wesley).

 .. _Rename_Entity: